( Disponible en anglais seulement )

 The Government of Saskatchewan announced the following measures:

-A COVID-19 self-assessment tool is available here.
+A COVID-19 self-assessment tool is available on the government’s website.

 The Government of Ontario announced the following measures:

 The Employment Standards Amendment Act (Infectious Disease Emergencies), 2020 was passed on March 19 in an emergency sitting of the legislature.

 Under this legislation, an employee is entitled to a leave of absence without pay if the employee will not be performing the duties of his or her position because: